loorisr/crawlrouter/README.md

     *   `endpoint`: endpoint (for self-hosted) (optional).
 Can be set with environment variable.
     *  `google_cse_id`: Google Custom Search Engine ID (optional).
 Can be set with environment variable.
     *  `google_cse_key`: Google Custom Search Engine Key (optional).
 Can be set with environment variable.
+    *   `limit` : Number of results to return.
+Default is 5.
+    *   `scrape` : Boolean.
+If true, scrape each page in the result.

 *  `/search/searxng` (GET): Searxng search endpoint.
     *   `query`: Search query (required).
     *   `endpoint`: endpoint (for self-hosted) (optional).
 Can be set with environment variable.
+    *   `limit` : Number of results to return.
+Default is 5.
+    *   `scrape` : Boolean.
+If true, scrape each page in the result.
 *  `/search/firecrawl` (GET): Firecrawl search endpoint.
     *   `query`: Search query (required).
     *   `api_key`: API key (optional).
 Can be set with environment variable.
     *   `endpoint`: endpoint (for self-hosted) (optional).
 Can be set with environment variable.
+    *   `limit` : Number of results to return.
+Default is 5.
+    *   `scrape` : Boolean.
+If true, scrape each page in the result.
 * `/search/cse` (GET): Google Custom Search Engine endpoint.
     *  `query`: Search query (required).
     *  `google_cse_id`: Google Custom Search Engine ID (optional).
 Can be set with environment variable.
     *  `google_cse_key`: Google Custom Search Engine Key (optional).
 Can be set with environment variable.
+    *   `limit` : Number of results to return.
+Default is 5.
+    *   `scrape` : Boolean.
+If true, scrape each page in the result.
 *  `/search/brave` (GET): Brave Search API endpoint.
     *   `query`: Search query (required).
     *   `api_key`: API key (optional).
 Can be set with environment variable.
+    *   `limit` : Number of results to return.
+Default is 5.
+    *   `scrape` : Boolean.
+If true, scrape each page in the result.
 * `/search/serpapi` (GET): SerpAPI endpoint.
     *   `query`: Search query (required).
     *   `api_key`: API key (optional).
 Can be set with environment variable.
+    *   `limit` : Number of results to return.
+Default is 5.
+    *   `scrape` : Boolean.
+If true, scrape each page in the result.
 * `/search/tavily` (GET): Tavily endpoint.
     *   `query`: Search query (required).
     *   `api_key`: API key (optional).
 Can be set with environment variable.
+    *   `limit` : Number of results to return.
+Default is 5.
+    *   `scrape` : Boolean.
+If true, scrape each page in the result.

 ### Scrape Endpoints